-An increase/decrease of 25 basis points in interest rates would increase/decrease the Fund's annual profit and loss by \$41 (2010: \$2).
-Variations in interest rates may also affect the unit prices of the Fund's other financial assets - investments, however the amount of the effect is unknown.
+An increase/decrease of 25 basis points in interest rates would increase/decrease the Fund's annual profit and loss by \$58 (2011: \$41).
+Variations in interest rates may also affect the unit prices of the Fund's non-interest bearing other financial assets - investments, however the amount of the effect is unknown.
+See below for the fair value sensitivity analysis of these funds.